-Purnam Boorelu are traditional Andhra/ South Indian deep fried dessert – they are crispy on the outside and have a sweet lentil stuffing on the inside.
+Purnam Boorelu are traditional Andhra/ South Indian deep fried dessert.
+They are crispy on the outside and have a sweet lentil stuffing on the inside.

-I kept away from making traditional Indian dishes for a long time.
-But recently I’ve realized that it is important to learn our traditional dishes, not just for me, but more for the kids.
+There are quite a few traditional Indian dishes that I haven’t tried for a long time.
+But I’ve recently realized that it is important to learn our traditional dishes, not just for me, but more for the kids.
 I want them to know more about our traditions and our dishes too.
-So I’ve started bugging my mom to help me out with the recipes.
-I made these purnam boorelu for Ugadi last week.
-Purnam boorelu are very common during festivals, and weddings.I have always shied away from making these because making the purnam is a little tricky.
-I made a few years ago and they were a colossal failure.
-The poornam completely disintegrated when I dipped them into the outer cover batter.
+So in that direction, I made these Purnam Boorelu for Ugadhi last week.